bbread123/QuizCreator/README.md

 # QuizOrganizor
-for organizing quizzes in local style in Nepal
+for organizing quizzes in traditional style in Nepal

 To run the executable file:
 ```
 (https://github.com/bbread123/QuizCreator/tree/main/executable)
 ```
-copy the executable folder link from above and paste it to [DownGit Site] (https://minhaskamal.github.io/DownGit/#/home)
+copy the Executable folder link from above and paste it to [DownGit Site] (https://minhaskamal.github.io/DownGit/#/home) and simply double click the "test.exe" file.

-Source files at src folder
+Source files at sourceFiles folder

 App screenshots:
 <p align="center">